Sunforest (band)

 Sunforest was an American-English psychedelic folk music trio.
 It was formed in 1968 by Terry Tucker, Erika Eigen and Freya Hogue.
-They recorded only one album, Sound of Sunforest on Decca Records.
+They recorded only one album, Sound of Sunforest, on Decca Records.
 They are best known for their instrumental musical piece "Overture to the Sun" and their song "Lighthouse Keeper", which were featured on the soundtrack to A Clockwork Orange.

 History

 Little is known about the trio but the liner notes of their album and the personal website of Terry Tucker provide some information.

 Sunforest began in Washington DC, in the late 1960s.
 Tucker and Hogue knew each other.
 Hogue set Tucker's poems to music.
 After meeting Eigen at a party they wrote songs together.

-On Freya's initiative, and since they thought they had composed enough to perform on stage, the three musicians decided to travel to Europe.
+On Hogue's initiative, and since they thought they had composed enough to perform on stage, the three musicians decided to travel to Europe.
 In 1969, they moved to London, to take part in the music scene.
 They took the name "Sunforest".
 Soon after, they met Vic Coppersmith-Heaven (Vic Smith), a representative of Decca Records.
 That night they recorded a demo, and two weeks later, Smith became their manager.

 Stanley Kubrick wanted to include two pieces in the soundtrack to A Clockwork Orange.
 He asked for "Overture to the Sun" to be re-recorded.
 Terry changed the arrangement, and that is the version used in the movie, along with "Lighthouse Keeper".

 Starting from 1970, the band mostly performed on stage, in the Marquee Club, in the One World Club, in the crypt of St Martin-in-the-Fields, in the Roundhouse and in The Troubadour, as well as in Italy.
 This lasted for about 3 years.
 When Eigen left, the group dissolved.